swaraj-unde/StudySync-Frontend/README.md

 - Creating responsive layouts with Flexbox and media queries
 - Structuring and organizing CSS efficiently
 - Building a complete UI from scratch

-## 📌 Future Improvements

-- Add smooth scrolling and animations using JavaScript
-- Optimize layout with CSS Grid
-- Convert to a multi-page site

 ---